 So as I’m skirting around the apartment trying to remember what constitutes proper clothing, I was making a mental checklist of all the things I should throw into a bag in case I needed to evacuate.
 Where would I evacuate to, anyway?
 The closest “evacuation spot” is the school, which is across the street, but are there underground shelters for these events?
 Somewhere in there I sent a message to my friend and former coworker, who is Japanese, on the hope that she would have some wisdom to bestow upon me in this situation.
 She called me back, and while it turned out she was equally as concerned and confused, it was calming to talk to another person in that moment.

 Then another alert came in, stating that the missile had passed over Japan.
 As quickly as the threat had materialized, it faded.
 I just kind of stood in my apartment for a minute processing the information.
-Then, thoroughly awake, I got ready for work and then sad on my couch for a while because it was an hour earlier than usual.
+Thoroughly awake, I got ready for work and sat on my couch for a while because it was an hour earlier than usual.

 Of course, none of this is incredibly surprising.
 NK has been testing missiles and talking sh*t for a long time.
-Long before I came to Japan, heck, before I was even alive!
+Long before I came to Japan, heck, before I was even alive.
 For all the hot air the NK government blows around, I doubt it’s in their best interests to go attacking anyone.
-But that doesn’t change the fact that “Hey, a missile has been launched at you, please seek shelter” are quite startling words to read first thing in the morning.
+But that doesn’t change the fact that “Hey, a missile has been launched at you, please seek shelter” are quite startling words to wake up to.
 On the bright side, I didn’t need to brew any coffee.